-- 1. Enable students to develop their knowledge and understanding of the field of geography and appreciate the relevance of a physical and/or human geographic perspective in the analysis of real world problems. - Critically examine economic, political, social and environmental issues of contemporary concern and relevance through a combination of theoretical and practical investigation and in so doing, engender an informed concern about the earth and its peoples. - 3.
-Develop understanding, through the study of geography at a variety of spatial scales, of the dynamism and interdependence of local, national and international processes of change. - Introduce students to the philosophy, methods and techniques of geography and cognate physical and social sciences. - 5.
-Critically review the wide variety of forms of explanation within human geography and recognize the dynamic, plural and contested nature of the discipline. - Give students a choice of options and emphasis in their study that reflects areas of current relevance and ongoing development in the discipline.
+- Enable students to develop their knowledge and understanding of the field of geography, and appreciate the relevance of a physical and/or human geographic perspective in the analysis of real world problems. - Foster an understanding of the spatial patterns, processes and interactions in the physical world through the exploration of environmental systems across a range of spatial scales. - Develop an awareness of the reciprocal relationships between physical and human aspects of environments and landscapes, and in so doing engender an informed concern about the earth and its peoples. - Develop an appreciation, through the study of geography at a variety of spatial and temporal scales, of the dynamism and interdependence of local, regional and global processes of change.

-- Develop practical, subject specific and intellectual skills to equip students with the necessary tools for geographical investigation. - 8.
-Promote student employability and lifelong learning through the development of transferable key skills and personal attributes.
+- Introduce students to the philosophy, methods and techniques of geography and cognate physical and social sciences. - To give students a choice of options and emphases to their study that reflect areas of current relevance and ongoing development in the discipline. - Develop practical, subject specific and intellectual skills in order to equip students with the necessary tools for geographical investigation. - Promote student employability and lifelong learning through the development of transferable key skills and personal attributes.